robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 - Use a library like bootstrap that already handles this for you.
 - Use autoprefixer to automatically add vendor prefixes.
 - Use reset CSS or normalize CSS.
-- Many css transpilation libraries, like PostCSS, already handle this for you.
+- Many css transpilation libraries, like PostCSS, already handle this for you and will transform problematic sections of styles into corresponding safe code based off of targets you provide.